End User Experience Management

 Nowadays, it doesn’t matter what kind of business you’re in – improving the experience for your customers is the key to increasing retention, satisfaction and sales.
 Therefore, if you want your customers to stay loyal, you have to invest in the user experience.

-As according to a Walker study, by the year 2020 customer experience will overtake price and product as the key brand differentiator; 86% of buyers will pay more for a better customer experience.
+According to a Walker study, by the year 2020 customer experience will overtake price and product as the key brand differentiator; 86% of buyers will pay more for better customer experience.

 Customer experience management (CEM) is essential to improve customer service processes and provides qualitative insight by capturing, replaying, and analyzing individual user interaction data showing: